Kyoko Kirigiri: Development and casting

 In all of her appearances in Japan, Kyoko is voiced by Yōko Hikasa.
-The actress commented she grew to like playing the game and thus enjoyed her new works in the first anime.
-When asked about her role, Hikasa found Kyoko mysterious and cool, but felt she was too distanced from the rest of the other characters explored in her debut.
+The actress commented that she grew to like playing the game and thus enjoyed her new works in the first anime.
+When asked about her role, Hikasa found Kyoko mysterious and cool, but felt she was too distanced from the other characters.
 Erika Harlacher did the English acting.
 She described Kyoko as the calmest among the wacky characters and always on top of things.
 Although Harlacher did not reprise her role for the anime adaptations, the actress remained in touch with her replacement, Caitlin Glass.
 Glass enjoyed Kyoko's characterization in the anime due to how supportive she is to Makoto despite believing she will not survive the next time the cast falls asleep.
 She felt the scene touching and at the same time felt shocked about such a twist.
 However, she felt that Kyoko's revelation of her survival shocked in the finale and wanted to use her last line as a way to say goodbye to the character.
 A stage play based on the anime was made with Natsume Okamoto expressing joy about her role as Kyoko.